Manu343726/Polyop/README.md

         return /* some floating-point aware comparison */;
     };
 }
 ```
 The idea behind operator dispatchers is to provide an alternative syntax to operator overloading, similar to the original, but which allows to specify context information.

-The first argumment (Which only its used to carry semantic meaning) specifies the operator signature.
+The first argument (Which only is used to carry semantic/overloading info) specifies the operator signature.
 In the example, `operator==(float,float)` (Note the return type is ignored).
-The second argumment specifies in what context the operator should be applied.
-By default contexts are speficied by type tags, and the context resolution done though overload
+The second argument specifies in what context the operator should be applied.
+By default contexts are specified by type tags, and the context resolution done though overload
 resolution.
-This approach has the advantage that the compiler is cappable of inline all the Polyop machinery and only generate the code which really does the work (The body of
+This approach has the advantage that the compiler is capable of inline all the Polyop machinery and only generate the code which really does the work (The body of
 the operator dispatcher action in this case).
 But exactly because that reason **operator dispatchers should be declared/defined on the same namespace of their context tags**,
 to allow the compiler to find the overload via ADL.

 ## Performance

-Polyop operators are designed to act as high-level syntactic suggar, with no runtime performance hits at all.
+Polyop operators are designed to act as high-level syntactic sugar, with no runtime performance hits at all.
 All the Polyop machinery is erased at compile-time with minimal compiler optimizations (Common day to day inlining), generating only the code provided by the user.
 [Here](http://goo.gl/eF4zyp) is an example of a compilation with minimal optimization enabled (`-O1`) of this program:

 ``` cpp
 #include "operator_proxy.hpp"